-While a home’s heating system is often out of sight and out of mind, when the furnace, boiler or heat pump fails, fixing it becomes top of mind.
+While the heating system in your home is often out of sight and out of mind, when the furnace, heat pump, or boiler fails, fixing it becomes top of mind.
 Whether your home’s heating system is in need of repair or replacement, contact the team at Wm.
 Henderson.
-Our skilled HVAC technicians provide heating repair and installation services to homes in areas of Pennsylvania such as Coatesville, West Chester, Conshohocken, and Broomall.
+Our skilled HVAC technicians provide heating repair and installation services to homes in areas of Pennsylvania such as West Chester, Havertown, New Castle, Broomall, Philadelphia, and Ardmore.
 We will work tirelessly to bring warmth back to your home.

 Conventional gas furnaces burn gas through a single heat exchanger.
 The heat that remains then escapes safely through a chimney to the outdoors.